 If you plan on adopting it would be helpful if you could bring your own sturdy cat carrier or secure dog collar and leash.
 Feel free to leave those items in your car until you have selected your pet.
 However, for visitors who come unprepared, we will have cardboard cat carriers and dog slip leads to safely get your pet home.

 We would encourage you to give your new pet AT LEAST 2 weeks to adjust to his or her new home before deciding it’s not going to work out.
 Keep in mind they have had a very busy and stressful couple days.
 They need some time to get used to the new sights, smells, people and possibly new pets in their lives!
 If you have given the pet time to adjust and it’s still not working, please give the organization that you adopted from a call.
 They can give you advice on any problems you are having or can schedule a day/time for you to bring the animal back to their facility.
-Please keep in mind that the $30 adoption fee is considered a donation and is non-refundable.
+Please keep in mind that the adoption fee at most rescues and shelters is considered a donation and may be non-refundable.

 Please call the organization you adopted from right away.
 They will give you information to treat the animal at home for minor symptoms or will ask you to bring the animal back to their facility to be examined by a veterinarian.
 We have a huge veterinarian staff on-hand to examine and care for the animals prior to the event and at the event both days to keep an eye on rudimentary symptoms.
 We will do our best to adopt out only healthy animals but it is inevitable that some animals may not show symptoms until days after they are already home.

 Absolutely not.
 All of the cats and dogs that will be available for adoption at this event are already part of an adoption program at an accredited organization.
 They have all been spayed/neutered, vaccinated and examined by a veterinarian and fully vetted.
 If you need to surrender a cat or dog, please contact Indianapolis Animal Care Services